aminabuzahra/Bowling-Game/README.md

 3- Open the project

-4- Open BowlingScene in :
+4- Open BowlingScene from :

 	├── Assets
 	│   └── Scenes